 Parking tickets/parking fines are known as penalty charge notices (PCNs).

-Challenge a Warwick DC PCN
+Challenge a car park PCN

+If your PCNs has a prefix of WQ, you can continue your challenge here.
 In accordance with the Traffic Management Act 2004, all Informal Challenges and Formal Representations to penalty charge notices must be made in writing.

 Or you can send us a letter in the post.

-We request that you provide as much information and evidence as possible in your Informal Challenge and Formal Representation to support your reasons for appeal.
+We request that you provide as much information and evidence as possible in your informal challenge and formal representation to support your reasons for appeal.

-The 3 stages of appeal
+Stages of appeal

 - Stage 1 – Informal Challenge